Table of Contents

-Mums are really great at looking after everyone.
-Everyone but themselves that is.
+Moms are really great at looking after everyone, everyone but themselves that is.
 You tend to put everyone else first and leave yourself for last.
 But when you are pregnant with twins, looking after your babies actually means looking after yourself.

 It is really important to maintain your health during pregnancy.
 Your body is already doing a lot by growing tiny humans, so you don’t want it to have to work harder than necessary.
 Take note of these tips to manage your health and twin pregnancy symptoms.